Febrandt/economy-plugin-spigot/README.md

-# Economy Plugin made with Spigot Api for minecraft servers
+# Economy Plugin made with Spigot Api

 Simple Economy Plugin For Spigot

-Make connection with localhost MySQL database and store and retreive values from it.
+Make connection with localhost MySQL database, store and retreive values from it.